kdanishh/LeoRover_SteamDeck/README.md

 ```
 You're in!
 Now, have fun playing with it!

+# Manipulator
+In this project, we have integrated [OpenMANIPULATIR-X](https://emanual.robotis.com/docs/en/platform/openmanipulator_x/overview/) with the Leo Rover.

 # Part List for Pan Tilt Camera
 |  #|  Item| Description| Quantity|
 |-----|-----------|-----------|---------|